-When an OpenFlow connection is first established, each side of the connection must immediately send an OFPT_HELLO message with the version field set to the highest OpenFlow protocol version supported by the sender.
-Upon receipt of this message, the recipient may calculate the OpenFlow protocol version to be used as the smaller of the version number that it sent and the one that it received.
+When an OpenFlow connection is first established, each side of the connection must immediately send an OFPT_HELLO message with the version field set to the highest OpenFlow switch protocol version supported by the sender (see 7.1).
+This Hello message may optionally include some OpenFlow elements to help connection setup (see 7.5.1).
+Upon receipt of this message, the recipient must calculate the OpenFlow switch protocol version to be used.
+If both the Hello message sent and the Hello message received contained a OFPHET_VERSIONBITMAP hello element, and if those bitmaps have some common bits set, the negotiated version must be the highest version set in both bitmaps.
+Otherwise, the negotiated version must be the smaller of the version number that was sent and the one that was received in the version fields.

 If the negotiated version is supported by the recipient, then the connection proceeds.
-Otherwise, the recipient must reply with an OFPT_ERROR message with a type field of OFPET_HELLO_FAILED, a code field of OFPHFC_COMPATIBLE, and optionally an ASCII string explaining the situation in data, and then terminate the connection.
+Otherwise, the recipient must reply with an OFPT_ERROR message with a type field of OFPET_HELLO_FAILED, a code field of OFPHFC_INCOMPATIBLE, and optionally an ASCII string explaining the situation in data, and then terminate the connection.